gabresman/Machine-Learning-for-Algorithmic-Trading-Project/README.md

 These results are obtained through preprocessing techniques such as Wavelet Transform, Normalization, and Stacked Autoencoders, whose contribution to predictive capability is compared and discussed across different algorithms.

----
 ***
----

 The report of this research is written in Spanish.
 The .ipynb file of the 'English' folder includes comments in English.
+If you don't speak Spanish please check this [folder](https://github.com/gabresman/Machine-Learning-for-Algorithmic-Trading-Project/tree/main/English) directly.